Zerraa/tenacity-tera/content/ru/menma-guide/introduction.ru.md

 ---
 title: 3.
 Introduction to basics
 date: 2022-05-04
-description: Basic information about Menma's TERA
+description: Basic information about MT The Dream
 ---
 ## Basic about the server